user profile avatar

 Bio

 Hello!
 My name is Freshness Uzo-Hez.
-I am an international student studying psychology at the University of New Mexico.
+I am an international student majoring in psychology at the University of New Mexico.
 My interest in psychology stems from my background.
 Growing up in Nigeria, certain norms were never questioned because there remain little to no resources available to understand them.
 As a result, these norms have been passed on for generations with no knowledge of how they originated or how they could be improved.
-Psychology became my tool to understand the ways to question, conduct research, and find answers for these norms in relation to cultural nuances.
-My goal is to pursue a Phd in Behavioral Neuroscience.
-Studying the relationship between brain and behavior opens doors to creating new ways to treat mental health issues, and I want to be a part of those implementing these treatments especially among the Nigerian community.
+Psychology became my tool to understand the ways to question, conduct research, and find answers for these norms in relation to social and cultural nuances.
+My goal is to earn a Doctorate in Clinical Psychology and work towards becoming a Clinical Neuropsychologist.
+Studying the relationship between brain and behavior opens doors to creating new ways to treat cognitive issues in relation to aging and brain injury.
+I want to use research as a tool to understand, inform, and implement strategies to improve brain health in diverse populations and populations less represented in research.

 Education